Nathan-Butler7/azure-network-protocols/README.md

 - Remote Desktop Protocol (RDP) is a network communication protocol developed by Microsoft that allows users to remotely connect to and control another computer using a graphical user interface (GUI).
 It transmits the screen of the remote system to the local device and sends keyboard and mouse input back to the remote machine, enabling full interaction as if the user were physically present.
 - Back in Wireshark, filter for RDP traffic only (tcp.port == 3389 || udp.port == 3389)
-- You can notice there is packets spamming that's because RDP is constantly streaming a picture from the server to your machine.
+-  You will notice continuous packet transmission; this is because RDP is constantly streaming a picture from the server to your machine.
 - Finished packet capture for RDP.

 ![image](https://github.com/user-attachments/assets/f1d8f1d1-9469-4b7a-837f-58075f94007f)